 1916/16 (Doubled Die Variety)

-In 1916 a production mistake yielded a dramatic doubled die on the obverse of the coin.
+In 1916 a production mistake at the mint yielded a dramatic doubled die on the obverse of the coin.
 Look for doubling in the last three digits of the date.
 You will notice that the duplicate digits are a little to the right and lower than the more pronounced date of 1916.
 This die variety is the most sought-after of all the Buffalo nickel varieties.
 It is very valuable in circulated grades and very rare in uncirculated grades.

 03 of 08